AmanitaVerna/frostutil/readme.md

-This package contains a number of utility functions related to math, strings, functional things (map, compose, partial application), colors, and images (*ebiten.Image, *image.NRGBA, and *image.RGBA):
+This package contains a number of utility functions related to math, strings, functional things (map, compose, partial application), colors, and images (*ebiten.Image, *image.NRGBA, and *image.RGBA), as well as a framework to enable running tests under Ebitengine:

 In util.go:
 - Min and Max functions for all signed or unsigned integers and floats, using generics.